 When you consider the protein-boosting effect of the canola meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Purina Beyond Simply 9 is a dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Purina Beyond Simply is a grain-inclusive dry dog food using a moderate amount of named meat meal as its dominant source of animal protein, thus earning the brand 3.5 stars.